How to test emails before you send them

-While a great start, the first testing method — creating email addresses for the top email clients — can be inaccurate if you send a ton of email.
-And although it saves you a bit of time, it’s still extra work for you.
+While a great start, the first testing method — creating email addresses for the top email clients — can be inaccurate if you send a lot of email.

-You can also try a paid email testing service.
-With a testing service, you can see at a glance how your email will render across numerous email clients and devices all at once.
+So you may want to try a paid email testing service.
+With an email testing tool, you can see at a glance how your email will render across numerous email clients and devices all at once.

 At AWeber, we use Litmus to test our emails.
-In the below screenshot, you can see how Litmus helps us preview our emails on multiple clients in minutes.
-(In this instance, we were previewing an email for our customers to promote our new app, Curate.)
+In the screenshot below, you can see how Litmus let you see emails on multiple clients, via multiple devices, with multiple settings, in minutes.